simulogics/airlinesim-docs/content/docs/beginners-guide/service-profiles/index.en.md

 ## Creating & Assigning Service Profiles

 If you want to set up service profiles, navigate to the Commercial tab and select Service Profiles.
-You can create a new one by entering a name on the right side of the screen and clicking on Create Profile.
+You can create a new one by entering a name on the right and clicking on Create Profile.

 ![On-Board Service Profiles](service_02.png "On-Board Service Profiles")